geotrice/php-design-patterns/Factory/FACTORY.md

 The Factory Design Pattern

+This is an example of a Creational Design Pattern.

 Use this pattern when:
 - to create objects without exposing the instantiation logic to the client (requesting) object.